jeffreyalles/jeffreyalles/README.md

 ### Hi there 👋

 I'm Jeff.
 I run a company that builds and maintains scalable WordPress-based sites on major public cloud platforms.
-Small business owner and previous non-profit administrator.
+I'm passionate about privacy and encryption.
+Previous non-profit administrator.
 I hold a degree in Aeronautical Science from Embry-Riddle Aeronautical University.

 <!--
 **jeffreyalles/jeffreyalles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.